-Series B –If a company relies on a B-series investment, it will show that product is right on market.
+Series B –If a company relies on a B-series investment, it will show that the product is right on the market.
 Also, customers are buying the product or service as decided.

 Watch the Startup 101 to know more about all your answers related to the startup ecosystem, building your products and business.